pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 allowing for ad hoc exchanges, market creation, deal exploration under dynamical, reconfigurable scenarios.
-For instance, an electronic signature is what identifies a market, not its IP adress, which may constantly change.
-This design choice is both for the sake of resiliency and monopoly avoidance.
+For instance, an electronic signature is what identifies a market, not its IP adress, which may change.
+This is for the sake of resiliency and monopoly avoidance.

 ### Ubiquous.